 Plan which songs and which parts of songs need the most work, and allocate your practice time accordingly.
 Rather than repeatedly running through an entire song, listen to or think through the song three times and then sing it once.

-Experiment with the strategies on this sheet to devise a plan that works with your specific needs.
+Experiment with these strategies to devise a plan that works for your specific needs.
 Keep in mind that finding your best vocal pacing plan may involve plenty of trial and error.
 If you experience a setback because you overdid it, assess the cause of the setback and decide how to avoid it in the future.